YehorYehorychev/YehorYehorychev/README.md

 ## 📬 Let's Connect

-I'm always open to connecting with other QA engineers, developers, and anyone who cares about building reliable software - or anyone tinkering with local LLMs.
+I'm always open to connecting with other Software Engineers and anyone who cares about building reliable software - or anyone tinkering with local LLMs.

 <p>
   <a href="https://www.linkedin.com/in/egor-egorychev/">